A commitment to polyglot mindset was an intentional decision I made early in my career as a developer.

 Having said all this I still believe

-in polyglot programming that polyglot programming is useful in its place.
+in a polyglot mindset that a polyglot mindset is useful in its place.

 Running with weekend projects in foreign languages teaches you a lot.
 Not just about the technology in use, but it breaks you out of the logical